ddkhen11/Mesh2SMPL/README.md

 }
 ```

-## Instructions to Run the Program
+## Installation and Usage
+To set up and run the Mesh2SMPL repository using Anaconda, follow the detailed step-by-step instructions below.
+You can use either PowerShell or the Anaconda Command Prompt to execute these instructions.

+### 1. Get Multiview Images

+1. **Create and activate a conda environment for Python 3.9**

-    First, create a new conda environment named myenv with Python 3.9 and activate it:
+    First, create a new conda environment for Python 3.9 and activate it:
     ```cmd
     conda create --name myenv python=3.9
     conda activate myenv